R-MR-Adao/ADAS_SimWorld/README.md

 <img src="doc/videos/ADAS_SimWorld_model_timeProgression.gif" />
 </p>

-As the video shows, objects move continuously along the priod road (an object moving out of one end of the map comes back from the opposite one).
+As the video shows, objects move continuously along the periodic road (an object moving out of one end of the map comes back from the opposite one).
-This is done by keeping track of each object's total travelled distance along the $x$ axis and representing only the remainder of the division by the total length (in $x$) of the road using the [modulo function](https://en.wikipedia.org/wiki/Modulo_operation#:~:text=In%20computing%2C%20the%20modulo%20operation,the%20modulus%20of%20the%20operation).).
+This is done by keeping track of each object's total traveled distance along the $x$ axis and representing only the remainder of the division by the total length (in $x$) of the road using the [modulo function](https://en.wikipedia.org/wiki/Modulo_operation#:~:text=In%20computing%2C%20the%20modulo%20operation,the%20modulus%20of%20the%20operation).).

 Each moving object's rotation about their own rotation center is then obtained from the orientation $\theta_l$ of the object's lane at their current position $P_\mathrm{mov}(x,t)$, relative to the $X$ axis